SheltonZhaoK/Multi-Objective-Genetic-Algorithm-for-Cluster-Analysis/README.md

 ## Dependency requirements
 The scripts are written in R and Python.
 In R, the following packages are needed: matrix, splatter, scater, scrnabench, and aricode.
 In python, the following packages are needed: scanpy, numpy, pandas, deap, scipy, sklearn, scoop, numba, umap.umap_, validclust, seaborn, and matplotlib.

+Please make sure your R version >= 4.0 and all packages are up to date.

 ## Data Preparation
 Data are generated and preprocessed in R. To generate data, please, create a directory called 'data'.
 If you are in "./scripts", please execute the followings.
 ```